-The Chile coach labels the Selecao the best team in the world but insists that his side will not change their style when the two sides meet at Toronto's Rogers Centre on Tuesday
+Chile coach Jorge Sampaoli insists that his team will not alter their high-tempo approach when they meet Brazil at Toronto's Rogers Centre on Tuesday.

 La Roja are well known for their aggressive pressing style and the boss says that, while they must be aware of the Selecao's talented forward line, there will be no departure from the attacking system that has seen them score 21 goals in their last seven games.